 - Health and safety including risk control plans

-- Public liability - see below
+- Public liability insurance - see below

 - Temporary road closures

 For information of what is considered general use of a reserve/park and not an event ie bbq, picnic, small family gatherings etc, see our reserve-park user guidelines.
 This will ensure you have fun and safe day.

 Public liability Insurance

 We require public liability insurance for most events.
 Low risk events are considered on a case by case basis.
 The minimum amount required is $1,000,000 for the duration of the event - pack in / pack out included.
 The event organiser must provide proof of your public liability insurance, including details of the insurer, any relevant exclusions and the amount of cover prior to the event being approved.

 Public Liability insurance protects you or your business against the financial implications if you are found liable for loss or damage to other people's property (or Council property), or cause illness or injury that is not covered by the Accident Compensation Commission (ACC).